chrisbrickey/equity-portfolio/README.md

 - Multiple Portfolios: Users can own multiple portfolios
 - Authentication: System can handle multiple users and provide reasonable level of security.
 - Currency Conversion: User can view values in currencies other than USD
-- Multiple Markets: User can access other securities markets